 The loss of any member of the Company's management team could have a material adverse effect on its business and results of operations.
 In addition, an inability to hire, or the increased costs of new personnel, including members of executive management, could have a material adverse effect on the Company's business and operating results.
-At present and for the near future, the Company will depend upon a relatively small number of employees to develop, market, sell and support its products and services.
 The expansion of marketing and sales of its products will require the Company to find, hire and retain additional capable employees who can understand, explain, market and sell its products and services.
 There is intense competition for capable personnel in all of these areas and the Company may not be successful in attracting, training, integrating, motivating, or retaining new personnel, vendors, or subcontractors for these required functions.
 New employees often require significant training and, in many cases, take significant time before they achieve full productivity.
 As a result, the Company may incur significant costs to attract and retain employees, including significant expenditures related to salaries and benefits and compensation expenses related to equity awards, and may lose new employees to its competitors or other companies before it realizes the benefit of its investment in recruiting and training them.